 The Sayl frameless back uses less material in more inventive ways than classic gaming chairs.
-The chair’s dematerialized design provides passive PostureFit sacral support, allowing the spine to maintain its natural “S” shape and empowering the body to hold a strong posture with less fatigue.
+The chair’s dematerialised design provides passive PostureFit sacral support, allowing the spine to maintain its natural “S” shape and empowering the body to hold a strong posture with less fatigue.

 The chair’s Harmonic Tilt keeps the body supported, allowing for natural, balanced movement to support the spine, letting players engage in an active posture and lean into the zone.
-The contoured seat pad features a blend of injection molding and foam to provide easy comfort, even when gaming for long stretches of time.
+The contoured seat pad features a blend of injection moulding and foam to provide easy comfort, even when gaming for long stretches of time.

 About Herman Miller

 Herman Miller is a globally recognised leader in design.
 Since its inception in 1905, the company’s innovative, problem-solving designs and furnishings have inspired the best in people wherever they live, work, learn, heal and play.
 In 2018, Herman Miller created Herman Miller Group, a purposefully selected, complementary family of brands that includes Colebrook Bosson Saunders, Design Within Reach, Geiger, HAY, Maars Living Walls, Maharam, naughtone and Nemschoff.
 Guided by a shared purpose – design for the good of humankind – Herman Miller Group shapes places that matter for customers while contributing to a more equitable and sustainable future for all.
 For more information visit www.hermanmiller.com/about-us.